 Since recruiters generally glance through resumes and rarely spend ample time scrutinizing them.
 Every key piece of information must be visible to get the attention they deserve.
 No matter how comprehensive they are, ensure that they are sectionalized and well-arranged.

-Follow these simple, practical side project listing steps for the best result.
+Follow these simple, practical project listing steps for the best result.

 - List essential skills to highlight;

-- Decide where to put the side projects on your resume;
+- Decide where to put the projects on your resume;

 - Include links.